Khan/hivemind/Readme.md

 ## Google OAuth Configuration

-To get OAuth working we will need to sign in to the [Google Cloud Platform](console.cloud.google.com/) and create a new project.
+To get OAuth working you will need to sign in to the [Google Cloud Platform](console.cloud.google.com/) and create a new project.
 Which can be done by clicking the <kbd>Select a project</kbd> dropdown in the upper left corner and then clicking the <kbd>+</kbd> icon.

 Once your new project has been created use the search field to look for "Credentials" and select it.